 Aside from its high yield rate when compared to GIC rates offered in many Canadian banks, CASH.TO provides liquidity, meaning you can sell the ETF and turn it into cash relatively quickly.

-With CASH.TO, you are earning comparable interest rates and yet, you can technically sell the ETFs any time the stock market is open.
+With CASH.TO, you are earning comparable interest rates to a non-redeemable GIC and yet, you can technically sell the ETFs any time the stock market is open.
 Of course, to access the funds in cash, you will have to wait for your broker's holding period, and how long it takes for your broker to transfer the funds to your bank account, but this entire process shouldn't take longer than a week.

 4 Factors to Consider about the Risk of Investing in CASH.TO